westliam-x/adventure-game/README.md

 # Easy-games-with-Python
-Just playing around with python
+Just playing around with python, was phone though Added a little turtle effect